 How much does it cost?

 We charge £12.00 for a team of four and £2.00 for individual players.
-All of the money raised goes to charities supported by our Rotary Club and other clubs that help us on the day.
+All of the money raised goes to charities supported by our Rotary Club and other clubs and charity groups that help us on the day.

 Food and Drink

 We will have hot dogs & burgers & hot drinks on the island, and we have teas and cakes being served outside the church near the registration tent.
 We will also have fudge and waffles on the island.

 We have lots to keep you entertained.
 We have the hook a duck and splat the rat games, plus face painting on the island.
 We have a tombola on the island and the return of the human fruit machine built with love and care by the members of Oxford Rotaract Club.
 And we will have a BOUNCY CASTLE and Connect 4!!!

 We have some AMAZING tombola prizes!
 We have been given lots of prizes - Blenheim Palace tickets, dinner at the Randolph Hotel, tickets for a play at the New Theatre and more ....